ObsMod/pylawr/docs/source/user/grid.rst

-:py:func:`~pylawr.functions.grid.get_latlon_grid` translates the latitude and longitude coordinates of any given grid into a rectangular :py:class:`~pylawr.grid.LatLonGrid` and infers automatically teh settings of this rectangular grid.
+:py:func:`~pylawr.functions.grid.get_latlon_grid` translates the latitude and longitude coordinates of any given grid into a rectangular :py:class:`~pylawr.grid.LatLonGrid` and infers automatically the settings of this rectangular grid.

 A similar function is :py:func:`~pylawr.functions.grid.get_cartesian`,